crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 4. Click the 'Update Settings' button to save the settings.

 == Individual Email Input Blacklist Settings ==
-Once set up these setting will be used on this form only and in place of the general blacklist settings above.
+Once set up these settings will be used on this form only and in place of the general blacklist settings above.
 1. Once Logged into your site navigate to the Gravity Form you would like to update.
 2. Add or update an existing Email input filed on the form.
 3. Go to the 'Advance Settings' tab for the Email input.